Kevinovitz/cyber-security-megathread/tools_and_resources.md

 **Impacket-psexec** | Impacket - Collection of Python classes for working with network protocols. | https://github.com/fortra/impacket/tree/master/examples/psexec.py
 **Impacket-smbexec** | Impacket - Collection of Python classes for working with network protocols. | https://github.com/fortra/impacket/blob/master/examples/smbexec.py
 **Impacket-wmiexec** | Impacket - Collection of Python classes for working with network protocols. | https://github.com/fortra/impacket/tree/master/examples/wmiexec.py
+**Invoke-PowerDump** | This script utilizes the same technique found in the Metasploit framework’s meterpreter hashdump command.
+Part of the PowerShell Empire post-exploitation framework. | https://github.com/EmpireProject/Empire/blob/master/data/module_source/credentials/Invoke-PowerDump.ps1
 **Invoke-TheHash** | PowerShell Pass The Hash Utils. | https://github.com/Kevin-Robertson/Invoke-TheHash
-**Metasploit PSExec** | The Psexec module in Metasploit allows us to use a dumped has to connect to a different system | https://www.metasploit.com/download
+**lsassy** | Can be used to dump the LSASS process remotely | https://github.com/Hackndo/lsassy **Metasploit PSExec** | The Psexec module in Metasploit allows us to use a dumped has to connect to a different system | https://www.metasploit.com/download
 **Mimikatz** | An open source tool that has become an extremely effective attack tool against Windows clients, allowing bad actors to retrieve cleartext passwords, as well as password hashes from memory. | http://blog.gentilkiwi.com/mimikatz
+**⭐Pass-the-Hash Attacks** | This page looks at a lot of tools and techniques which can be used to perform a pass the hash attack. | https://juggernaut-sec.com/pass-the-hash-attacks/
 **Psexec** | PsExec is a light-weight telnet-replacement that lets you execute processes on other systems, complete with full interactivity for console applications, without having to manually install client software. | https://download.sysinternals.com/files/SysinternalsSuite.zip
 **xFreeRDP** | RDP client for linux | https://linux.die.net/man/1/xfreerdp
+**** |  |

 <br>